 There’s arguably nothing as uncomfortable as swamp ass — or, in plainer terms, an ultra sweaty crack.
 Unfortunately, in the middle of summer you don’t have much of a say in the muggy matter, but dermatologist Anthony Rossi has some tips on managing the moisture down under.
 Let’s get to the bottom of this!
 (Sorry.)

 Fortunately, the fix is as easy as prepping a baby’s diaper — literally.
-Rossi recommends applying talcum powder to the area to soak up any excess sweat; using a zinc oxide paste to soothe irritation caused by long exposure to moisture; and of course, frequently changing your undies.
+Rossi recommends using a zinc oxide paste (basically, diaper rash ointment) to soothe irritation caused by long exposure to moisture (and of course, frequently changing your undies).
 It also wouldn’t hurt to remove any hair in the area: If you have enough of it, it traps in the sweat and makes for a pretty rank odor.

-So now that you know how to deal with swamp ass, you can shake that butt, worry-free, all summer long.
-“To the window, to the wall!
-My crack don’t sweat at all!” indeed.
+And now that you know how to deal with swamp ass, you can shake that butt, worry-free, all summer long.